ghiculescu/payaus-docs/_posts/staff/2013-02-06-importing.md

 1. Go to the `File` menu.
 2. Click an item that says `Export Data`, `Export Assistant`, or similar.
 3. If prompted, select to export `Cards` data (as opposed to, say, accounts or jobs).
 4. Follow the prompts to export your data.
-Don't forget the [golden rules](#three_golden_rules).
+Make sure the data is tab delimited and includes headers.
+See the [golden rules](#three_golden_rules) for more info.
-5. MYOB will give you a `.txt` file, which you should save somewhere on your computer.
+5. MYOB will generate a `.txt` file, which you should save somewhere on your computer.

 MYOB has more information on the export process on their support site: